 Myofascial Trigger Point Therapy for neck, shoulder, back, hip, knee pain.
 Sports injury and pain management clinic Pain Physicians NY (Brooklyn & NYC) provides a full range of Pain Relief procedures and advanced pain management services including electrical nerve stimulation for chronic pain among latest cutting edge procedures: Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy and Stem Cell Therapy.
-Our Brooklyn chiropractors are among the best in the region.
+Our Brooklyn physical therapists are among the best in the region.

 The muscles in the human body are surprisingly interconnected, and they also make about 36% – 42% of our body weight for the average adult.
 The function of muscles is to enable movement as they contract or relax, in order to make the bone movement possible.